 Nightlife is concentrated at Hat Rin, climaxing every month in a wild full moon party on the beach.
 A couple of smaller outdoor parties have now got in on the act: the Half Moon Festival (twice monthly, about a week before and after the full moon) and the monthly Black Moon Party, both at Ban Tai on the south coast.

 Set in Koh Phangan, within a few steps of Baan Tai Beach and 200 m of Baan Kai Beach, Sand Terrace Beach Bungalows offers accommodation with a terrace and free WiFi as well as free private parking for guests who drive.

 Located in Koh Phangan, within a few steps of Baan Tai Beach and 1.2 km of Thong Sala Beach, Laewan Guesthouse provides accommodation with a shared lounge and free WiFi throughout the property as well as free private parking for guests who drive.

 Castaway Beach Bungalows are Eco friendly, all built from sustainable and renewable materials.
 Situated just right on the beach, Castaway Beach Bungalows are built in a traditional wooden style.

-A popular choice for families, with its many long beaches and plentiful but low-key resort facilities makes Ko Lanta one of the best things to do in Thailand for a beach-lovers.
+A popular choice for families, with its many long beaches and plentiful but low-key resort facilities makes Ko Lanta one of the best islands in Thailand and one of the best things to do in Thailand for a beach-lovers.
 Although Ko Lanta can’t quite compete with Phi Phi’s stupendous scenery, the thickly forested 25km-long island has the longest beaches in the Krabi area.